MaciejNiklasinski/react-state-toolkit/README.md

 React global store based exclusively on build-in React hooks, useState and useEffect.
 General structure inspired by @reduxjs/toolkit.

+<h2>Installation:</h2>

+<code>yarn add react-state-toolkit</code><br/>

 <h2>Improvements:</h2>

 <h3>Dispatch</h3>
 No more dispatch!<br/>
+Working with redux there is dispatch everywhere.
+Personally I never perceived any value in having it and I am of the opinion that code can be much cleaner if dispatch will be obfuscated behind the action.
+In react-state-toolkit there is no dispatch visible for the action caller!
 All actions created using either createAction or createAsyncAction are self-dispatchable.<br/>

-<h3>Circular imports</h3>
-Strict creation/registration order policy.<br/>
+<h3>Strict creation/registration policy requirements/order</h3>
+If it built, it works!<br/>
+Working with redux or redux with @reduxjs/toolkit, is prone to time-consuming debugging of errors caused by simple mistakes like for example forgetting to create/assign action handler for newly created action.
+Strict creation/registration policy should prevent that!
+Store creation follows a very strict set of rules which throws descriptive errors whenever any of them is violated.
+This should cause majority of aforementioned issues to be flagged by such error preventing application from building entirely.<br/><br/>

 All store elements actions/selectors/slices must be created following creation order/rules:
 <ul>
   <li>Actions and slice-registered selectors must be created before their slice.</li>